bananananacat/Generation-of-3D-Objects/README.md

 ### Dataset

 We created our own [dataset](https://github.com/bananananacat/Generation-of-3D-Objects/blob/main/model/data/datasets.md) and used ShapeNet dataset.
-There are some [scripts](https://github.com/bananananacat/Generation-of-3D-Objects/tree/main/model/data/data_collection) - render functions, functions to work with camera & lights, functions to create dataset, etc.
+There are some [scripts](https://github.com/bananananacat/Generation-of-3D-Objects/tree/main/model/data/data_collection) - render functions, functions to work with camera and lights, functions to create dataset, etc.